rkillickdev/rewind/README.md

 The detail page should display a specified snapshot post.
 All site users should have the ability to 'read' snapshots, logged in users should have the ability to comment on other user's snapshots and update/delete their own.
 `

-#### **EPIC: Like and Pin Snapshots [#21](https://github.com/rkillickdev/rewind/issues/21)**
+#### **EPIC: Recommend and Pin Snapshots [#21](https://github.com/rkillickdev/rewind/issues/21)**

 `
-As the user is viewing content on the site, they should have the ability to like snapshots and also pin any snapshot that catches their interest that they might want to return to later.
+As the user is viewing content on the site, they should have the ability to recommend snapshots and also pin any snapshot that catches their interest that they might want to return to later.
 `

 #### **EPIC: Profiles [#24](https://github.com/rkillickdev/rewind/issues/24)**